mickaelseznec/cuda-lab/sources/Subject-Part1-en.md

 ## Intro

-Why make things simple when the can be complex?
 Obfuscation is the art making something hard to understand at the first sight.
 In this project, someone divided an image into two parts to make it impossible to understand.
 You goal is to recombine them to find out what was the original image.

 Go in the project *1-Obfuscation* and check the images in *data*.
 In Linux, you can open them from the terminal with `eog file.tif`.

-You will have to sum the two images to get a resulting picture.
+You will have to sum the two images to get the resulting picture.

-Please the subject entirely before beginning to write.
+Please read the subject entirely before writing any code!

 ### Code organization